GrahamCampbell/Laravel-Throttle/README.md

 This interface defines the public methods a throttler factory class must implement.
 Such a class must only implement one method.

 The `'make'` method will create a new throttler class (a class that implements `Throttler\ThrottlerInterface`) from the 1-3 parameters that you pass to it.
-The first parameter is required and must either an instance of `\Illuminate\Http\Request`, or an associative array with two keys (`'ip'` should be the ip address of the user you wish to throttle and `'route'` should be the full url you wish to throttle, but actually, for advanced usage, may be any unique key you choose).
-The second parameter is optional and should be an `int` which represents the maximum number of hits that are allowed before the user hits the limit.
-The third and final parameter should be an `int` that represents the time the user must wait after going over the limit before the hit count will be reset to zero.
-This method is normally called by the `Throttle` class, and is not intended for use anywhere else.
-This documentation is included for advanced users who may wish to write their own factory classes to make their own custom throttler classes.
+It accepts the same parameters as the `'get'` method on the `Throttle` class.
+Please read the docs for that method for information on parameters and expected usage.
+This documentation of an internal interface is included for advanced users who may wish to write their own factory classes to make their own custom throttler classes.

 **Factories\CacheFactory**